What is BitMEX? The Global Standard for Margin Crypto Trading

 Date Contracts: Date contracts are exactly like futures contracts, a booming topic in crypto, just not explicitly called futures.
 These contracts are structured to execute on a specific date and are agreements that require a purchaser or seller to buy or sell an asset (Within BitMEX, this “asset” will be a certain cryptocurrency) at a specified price.
 However, BitMEX does maintain a system where users are able to close out positions immediately if price margin can’t be held.

 BitMEX Exclusive Products

 In addition to the aforementioned products that enable trading of a specific cryptocurrency through the form of contracts, BitMEX also offers its share of exclusive products, that are unique to any other exchanges.
 These products include “directional-side” contracts.
 Although seemingly complex at first glance, these services are relatively simple once broken down, and come in two primary distinctions:

-BitMEX DOWN: The BitMEX DOWN contracts offer traders the ability to engage in bets that an , similar to a short sell.
+BitMEX DOWN: The BitMEX DOWN contracts offer traders the ability to engage in bets that an underlying asset will decrease, similar to a short sell.
 The BitMEX DOWN contracts cannot be short sold either, only placed in a position of net-long.

 Leverage and Trading Pairs

 Currently, the highest leverage that can be employed on a contract is 100x on the Daily Bitcoin/JPY Futures Contract as well as the BitMEX listed Bitcoin/USD Perpetual Contract.
 Different pairs on the exchange offer different levels of maximum margin, however.
 This ranges in many cases from 20x maximum margin on TRX/USD to a 50x maximum margin on ETH/USD.